registries

 To validate that a container registry name is available for use, send a POST

-request to /v2/registries/validate-name
+request to /v2/registries/validate-name.

 If the name is both formatted correctly and available, the response code will